biocad-students/au-summer-2013/lib/dataproc/analitics_tool/README.md

 * .fasta files with one cluster per file
 * clusters_meta.txt with some meta information about clusters: cluster ID, size, consensus, PSSM, letter frequencies in consensus
+* .png files for letter frequencies in consensus, one cluster per figure